 If you have 500 phones, that doesn’t mean you’ll be making 500 calls at once.
 You also may not need the same speed upstream and downstream bandwidth.
 Most ISPs give you faster downstream than upstream.

-All VoIP providers will give you recommendations for how much bandwidth you’ll need, based on the amount of lines you need, your equipment configuration, and the router you have.
+A top business VoIP provider will give you recommendations for how much bandwidth you’ll need, based on the number of lines you need, your equipment configuration, and the router you have.
 Many enterprise PBX providers also provide internet service as part of the package.
 In those cases, a provider ensures that the data goes through their own network, rather than through a public network.